 Starlink’s pricing for its service is $99 per month and includes a $499 cost to order the Starlink system, plus a shipping fee of $50.
 The package includes a satellite dish (or user terminal), tripod mount, cabling, and a Wi-Fi router.
 Additionally, there are currently no data caps or contracts for the Starlink service.

-Users are told to expect to experience data speeds from 50 Mbps to 150 Mbps and latency from 20 milliseconds to 40 milliseconds over the next several months.
+Users will initially experience data speeds from 50 Mbps to 150 Mbps and latency from 20 milliseconds to 40 milliseconds over the next several months.
 However, speed tests for beta users using Starlink’s broadband service in actuality are experiencing download speeds of 11 Mbps to 60 Mbps and upload speeds of 5 Mbps to 18 Mbps (i.e., lower).
 Indeed, Starlink’s performance will improve from the additional satellite launches, in the future.

 Starlink’s public beta test targets the small set of U.S. subscribers that have little or no internet connection.
 Specifically, states receiving the service, are certain northern states along the Canadian border.